Online Certificate in Applied Behavior Analysis

-The program operates in a cohort model fashion in which students, regardless of option, begin a systematic scope and sequence of coursework in the fall semester.
+The program utilizes a cohort model in which students, regardless of option (fully online or hybrid), begin a systematic sequence of coursework in the fall semester.
 The cohort model is designed to foster professional learning communities for students.
-To facilitate this, the program is delivered through both asynchronous and synchronous class meetings.
-Required synchronous meetings provide students opportunities to interact in a live format with their professors and classmates from both the online only and hybrid model.
-All students in the cohort attend synchronous classes together, either through webconferencing, from any location, or on-campus, in a face-to-face setting with Purdue West Lafayette faculty, fostering a sense of community and providing all students the opportunity to learn collaboratively.
+To facilitate this, the program is delivered through both asynchronous and synchronous class interactions.
+Required synchronous meetings provide students opportunities to interact in a live format with their professors and classmates.
+All students of the same cohort attend synchronous meetings together, through web conferencing from any location, or face-to-face.
+This fosters a sense of community and provides all students the opportunity to learn collaboratively.
 Students also have the opportunity to participate in independent applied behavior analysis research with program faculty as part of their plan of study.

 A total of 21 credit hours is required for completion of this program.